ibm-developer/ibm-cloud-env-golang/README.md

 - env:env-var-name:$.JSONPath - attempts to parse the environment variable "env-var-name" and return a value that corresponds to JSONPath
 - file:/server/config.text - returns content of /server/config.text file
 - file:/server/config.json:$.JSONPath - reads the content of /server/config.json file, tries to parse it, returns the value that corresponds to JSONPath
+- user-provided:service:information - attempts to find and return the information (ex. credentials of API key, service name) of the requested variable that the user requests

 #### mappings.json file example
 ```javascript